-BRD is part of the international network of Société Générale, managed by the International Retail Banking and Financial Services division (IBFS) that aims to offer a broad range of products and services to individuals, professionals and corporates.
-International Retail Banking operations, Insurance and Financial Services are building their networks in Africa, Central and Eastern Europe.
-The specialized equipment finance and vehicle leasing and fleet management businesses are leaders in Europe and worldwide in their markets.
+BRD is part of the international network of Société Générale, managed by the International Retail, Mobility & Leasing Services (MIBS) that aims to offer a broad range of products and services to individuals, professionals and corporates.
+International Retail, Mobility and Leasing Services are building their networks in Africa, Central and Eastern Europe, comprising well-established universal banks (in Czech Republic, Romania and several African countries), Ayvens (the new ALD I LeasePlan brand), a global player in sustainable mobility, as well as specialized financing activities.